|Only 14, Lucien Welles Hubbard posed for a carte de visite before he left Connecticut for war.|

 (Photos/letters courtesy Emilie Bosworth-Clemens | CLICK ON IMAGES TO ENLARGE.)

 Wearing a stern expression and a slightly oversized greatcoat, 14-year-old Lucien Welles Hubbard posed in a studio in Hartford, Conn., in front of a photographer's army camp backdrop of Sibley tents and cannon balls.
-After his keepsake image was taken, probably shortly after his enlistment in July 1862, the drummer in the 14th Connecticut began a momentous, 21-month journey.
+After the keepsake image was taken, probably shortly after his enlistment in July 1862, the drummer in the 14th Connecticut began a momentous, 21-month journey.

 |Calista Hubbard, Lucien's mother.|